haiicmu/haiicmu.github.io/docs/index.md

 scheduled discussion related to the readings.

-## Late Assignments
+## Late Assignments and Attendance Policy

-We realize that things happen, and that you might sometimes not be able to turn in your assignments.
+Attending class in person and submitting course deliverables on time is critical.
+However, we realize that things happen, and that you might sometimes not be able to turn in your assignments.
 To accommodate this, you will each receive **5 free late days**.

 Beyond those days, you receive a 5% penalty for each day late.
-You are welcome to budget late days as you like, for instance 3 free days late for one assignment, 2 for another, or all 5 for one.
+You are welcome to budget late days as you like, for instance 3 free day late for one assignment, 2 for another, or all 5 for one.

 You cannot use late days for quizzes.

+Please do not, under any circumstances, come to class while sick.
+If you are sick, please stay home and communicate with us.
+If you are unable to attend a given class in person, but would like to attend remotely, please email the instructors to receive the remote access to the class.

 ## Diversity Statement